ndu-bioinfo/about/pages/resume/resume.md

 ### Visiting Bioinformatics Scientist
 **J. Craig Venter Institute**
 May 2024 – Current
-- Developing a Bayesian statistics-based toolkit for drug discovery and clinical data analysis, specifically designed for undersampled datasets with outliers.
+- Researched and developed an optimized workflow for Bayesian inference to select the best model for fitting undersampled biological data, utilizing a coupled approach of simulated annealing and Markov Chain Monte Carlo (MCMC).
+- Built a tools package to implement this workflow, enabling efficient application of Bayesian inference, and tested its performance on real-world pharmacological and clinical datasets.

 ### Senior Bioinformatics Scientist
 **Creyon Bio**
 September 2022 – May 2024
-- Developed and implemented next-generation sequencing (NGS) pipelines on the Google Cloud Platform (GCP) for quality control, data management, and execution monitoring, tailored for drug discovery research.
+- Developed and implemented next-generation sequencing (NGS) pipelines for QuantSeq and allele-specific expression (ASE) analysis, enhancing the accuracy of gene expression studies.
+- Designed sparse grid Bayesian optimization for target detection in antisense oligonucleotide (ASO) drug development.
+- Led the streamlining of bioinformatics workflows, ensuring smooth integration of data from research teams across production and R&D for increased efficiency.
-- Integrated pipelines with cloud platforms and developed APIs to ensure seamless data flow from storage to databases and dashboard visualizations, facilitating effective data science workflows.
+- Integrated NGS pipelines with cloud platforms, developing APIs to ensure seamless data flow between storage systems, databases, and visualization dashboards, facilitating more effective data science workflows.
-- Conducted data analyses to optimize pipeline performance and refine quality control outputs, enhancing accuracy and efficiency in identifying potential drug targets.
+- Performed extensive data analyses to optimize pipeline performance, refining quality control processes to enhance the accuracy and efficiency of target identification in drug discovery.
-- Developed machine learning algorithms for weight-based Negative Binomial likelihood estimation, improving the detection of active pharmaceutical ingredients in antisense oligonucleotide (ASO) drug development.
-- Managed Docker containers for pipeline modules and implemented CI/CD pipelines for package repositories, significantly improving deployment efficiency and reliability.
-- Evaluated and optimized sequencing platforms, leading troubleshooting efforts to improve sequencing reliability and operational efficiency, essential for high-throughput drug screening.
-- Collaborated with the sequencing team to troubleshoot experimental issues and develop custom Python tools, supporting both production and research and development (R&D) operations in drug discovery.
 - Established design and technical guidelines for pipeline frameworks, standardizing implementation and operational best practices in bioinformatics and drug discovery projects.
-- Provided mentorship to junior bioinformatics scientists and created comprehensive onboarding documentation, streamlining team integration and enhancing productivity in data-driven drug discovery projects.

 ### Bioinformatics Engineer, Algorithm
 **Invitae Corporation**